 Getting Around Mexico City

 , colectivos are privately run green and grayish-white buses that also run along major arteries like Avenida Juárez, Paseo de la Reforma and the Chapultepec Forest.
 Riding the Colectivo is marginally cheaper than the Metrobús, plus it will make many of the same stops.
 Cards in the windshield will alert you to the route, and drivers will normally hold up fingers when coming to a stop, to indicate how many empty seats there are inside.

 Phone ahead for a taxi de sitio to ensure that you get official and safe transportation around the city.
-Flagging one down on the street could leave you in the potentially precarious situation of hopping in the back of an unofficial green VW taxi and a driver with maybe questionable intentions.
-Most hotels and restaurants are happy to call one of the official cars for you, or you could wait at the "Sitio" signs and stands located around town.|
+Most hotels and restaurants are happy to call one of the official cars for you, or you could wait at the "Sitio" signs and stands located around town.
+(Flagging one down on the street could leave you in the potentially precarious situation of hopping in the back of an unofficial green VW taxi and a driver with maybe questionable intentions.)
+Additionally, Uber operates in Mexico City and is an affordable and safe way to navigate the metropolis.

 The metro is cheap, clean and efficient, but you should keep in mind a few tips before your first ride.
 One, the first two cars of each train are for women and children only.
 Two, you should only carry small bags on your person – large bags mark you as a tourist, and suitcases are not permitted at all.
 Three, the metro is very crowded during the morning and evening rush hours, and that's also when it's more prone to pickpockets.
 Tickets cost 5 pesos, or a little more than $0.25.

 Driving yourself is ill-advised.
-The streets are congested and the routes are baffling, parking is scarce and expensive, plus the rules of the road are hard to understand (particularly since drivers rarely follow them).
+The streets are congested, the routes are baffling, parking is scarce and expensive, plus the rules of the road are hard to understand (particularly since drivers rarely follow them).
 In some areas, there's also a danger of auto theft.
 If you do decide to drive, you do not need to obtain an international driving permit; your U.S. driver's license is valid.
 Several car rental companies operate out of the Mexico City airport.